oliveirajulio/kodra/README.md

 🔗 [LinkedIn](https://www.linkedin.com/in/julio-cesar-oliveira-1150411a1/)

 ## ⚖️ License & Copyright
+Copyright (c) 2025 Julio Cesar Oliveira.

-This project is protected under "All Rights Reserved".
+This project is protected under
+"All Rights Reserved".

 You may view the code, but you are not allowed to reuse, modify, distribute, or sell it without explicit permission from the author.